rust-lang/rust/doc/rust.md

     sendable kind are copyable, as are managed boxes, managed closures, trait types, and structural types built out of these.
     Types with destructors (types that implement `Drop`) can not implement `Copy`.
+`Drop`
+  : This is not strictly a kind, but its presence interacts with kinds: the `Drop`
+    trait provides a single method `finalize` that takes no parameters, and is run when values of the type are dropped.
+Such a method is called a "destructor", and are always executed in "top-down" order: a value is completely destroyed before any of the values it owns run their destructors.
+Only `Owned` types that do not implement `Copy` can implement `Drop`.

+> **Note:** The `finalize` method may be renamed in future versions of Rust.

 _Default_
   : Types with destructors, closure environments,
     and various other _non-first-class_ types,